micahmosley/ruby-project-guidelines-atx01-seng-ft-071320/README.md

 # INSTALL INSTRUCTIONS
 Step 1.
 Clone this directory to your device.
 Step 2.
-From your terminal cd into the directory.
+From your terminal, cd into the directory.
 Step 3.
 Using the terminal's command line enter the following commands:
     - bundle install
     - (enter)